proxmox/proxmox-backup/docs/tape-backup.rst

 Where ``sl3`` is an arbitrary name you can choose.

 ..
-Note:: Please use stable device path names from inside ``/dev/tape/by-id/``.
+Note:: Please use the persistent device path names from inside ``/dev/tape/by-id/``.
 Names like ``/dev/sg0`` may point to a different device after reboot, and that is not what you want.

-You can show the final configuration with:
+You can display the final configuration with:

 .. code-block:: console